 Dealing with major health problems is stressful enough, but mounting medical bills can make that stress even worse.
+Here’s how to keep those medical bills from sending you into bankruptcy.

 It’s hard to pin down exactly how many people file bankruptcy because of medical debt, in part because it’s usually a combination of factors that leads to bankruptcy.
 But along with a job loss or divorce/separation, medical issues are a top reason that people end up in bankruptcy.